Electronic Handheld Games

 UK maker of loads of

 early electronic games such as Astrowars.
-Their mini arcade includes
+Their mini arcade classics such as:

 With some of the coolest